witmin/udacity-neighborhood-map/README.md

 3. Done.
 Once you update styles in SCSS files, the SCSS file should be transpiled and sent to the output folder `dist/css/app.css`

-# Set yo Google Map with your API Key
+# Set your Google Map with your API Key
 1. On the bottom of `index.html` before the `</body>`, you should find the google map JavaScript API script:
 ```angular2html
 <script async defer